Actindo-AG/Documentation/EDI/Operation/01_ManageDefinitions.md

 #### Prerequisites

-- At least one definition setting has been created, see [Create definition settings](#create-definition-settings).
+- At least one definition setting has been created, see [Specify header file settings](#create-definition-settings).
-- You have defined the file settings for this definition, see
+- You have defined the file settings for this definition, see [Specify header file settings](./02_ManageHeaderFileSett.md#specify-header-file-settings) or [Specify line item file settings](./03_ManageLineItemsFileStt.md#specify-line-item-file-settings).
-- You have defined the data sources for this definition, see
+- You have defined the data sources for this definition, see [Define data sources](./04_ManageDataSources.md#define-data-sources).
-- You have defined the mapping settings for this definition, see
+- You have defined the mapping settings for this definition, see [Manage mapping settings](./05_MapAttributes.md#define-mapping-settings).
-- You have sent the preview to the customer to check whether the message is correct, see [Preview definition](#preview-definition).
+- You have sent the preview to the customer to validate whether the message is correct, see [Preview definition](#preview-definition).

 #### Procedure

 *DataHub Exporter > Exports*

 ![Export definitions](../../Assets/Screenshots/EDI/Operation/ExportDefinitions.png "[Export definitions]")